RobinFrancq/Hangman_game/README.md

 By clicking on clone or download -> download ZIP, a ZIP-file will be downloaden to your computer.
 This file contains the Python-scipts used for the Hangman Game.
 Unzip the file and save the folder somewhere on your computer (for instance in the Download folder).

 ## Running the game
-Open up your terminal and change the directory the the folder where the code for the Hangman Game is stored.
-I you have stored the folder into the Downloads folder, you have to use the following command:
+Open up your terminal and change the directory to the folder where the code for the Hangman Game is stored.
+If you have stored the folder into the Downloads folder, you have to use the following command:

 > cd Downloads/Hangman_game-master